 Why does your heart rate increase during exercise?
-Well, the heart continuously circulates blood through the lungs, and during cardio, this process becomes even more important.
+The heart continuously circulates blood through the lungs, and during cardio, this process becomes even more important and intense.

 During exercise or workout routines, your muscles send a signal telling your body they are in need of more oxygen.
 The heart then has to increase its activity, and pump more blood to the lungs for oxygenation.
 This increased oxygenation of your blood is then pumped to the muscles.